1. WHAT'S A PUBLIC BANK?

 Read our Resource Booklet to learn more about public banking.

-2. WHAT IS THE MISSION OF THE CALIFORNIA PUBLIC BANKING ALLIANCE?
+2. WHAT'S THE MISSION OF THE CALIFORNIA PUBLIC BANKING ALLIANCE?

-3. WHO ARE THEY TYPICAL CUSTOMERS OF A PUBLIC BANK?
+3. WHO ARE THE TYPICAL CUSTOMERS OF A PUBLIC BANK?

 Public banks will primarily serve municipal service providers, such as school districts and public utility commissions, and partner with local community banks, credit unions, and CDFIs to fund projects that meet community needs.
 These banks will also create investment programs that align with their municipality’s economic development plans, such as housing lending (especially affordable housing), enterprise lending (small and medium size businesses), and infrastructure spending that is financially feasible and environmentally sound.
 Public money will be recycled locally, rather than being sent to climate-destructive projects and shareholder returns, and public banks will support the work of local financial institutions while focusing on meeting the financial needs of municipal agencies.

-4. CAN RESIDENTS DO THEIR BANKING AT A PUBLIC BANK?
+4. CAN INDIVIDUALS OPEN ACCOUNTS OR USE SERVICES AT A PUBLIC BANK?

-There are two main reasons why California’s local public banks will not receive deposits from individuals.
-Firstly, per AB 857, they are not meant to compete with existing local banking services and will instead support community banks and credit unions by backing loans and evaluating local projects for investment.
-Secondly, these banks will not have retail branches and will only handle the funds of municipal agencies.
+There are two main reasons why California’s local public banks will not take deposits from individuals.
+First, under AB 857, public banks are not intended to compete with existing local banking services.
+Instead, they will support community banks and credit unions by backing loans and evaluating local projects for investment.
+Second, public banks will not operate retail branches and will only handle the funds of municipal agencies.

 5. WILL PUBLIC BANKS BE INSURED?